Cutch/playwright-history-server/README.md

 Clone the git repository
 Run `npm i` and `npm run build` in the base directory.
 Note the file `summary-html.js` will be built to the main directory and is the reporter used for playwright.

-If you want to make any changes to the react code base just run `npm run build` and the changes will be built and servered by the server.
+If you want to make any changes to the react code base just run `npm run build` and the changes will be built and served by the server.

 ### With Docker (Recommended)